google/pepper.js/README.md

 TODO figure out how to clearly explain how this situation impacts developers, or fix it.

 ### Implementation Errata ###
 The Graphics2D and Graphics3D interfaces will automatically swap buffers every frame, even if Flush or SwapBuffers is not called.
-This behavior should not be noticible for most applications.
+This behavior should not be noticeable for most applications.
 Explicit swapping could be emulated by creating an offscreen buffer, but this would cost time and memory.

 Using BGRA image formats will result in a silent performance penalty.
 In general, web APIs tend to be strongly opinionated that premultiplied RGBA is the image format that should be used.
 Any other format must be manually converted into premultiplied RGBA.